YARC-Official/docs/src/content/docs/play-modes/index.md

 # 🎹 Keys
 ## 5 Fret
 Five white piano keys, plus a tilt sensor and a pitch bend.
 Plays similarly to 5 fret guitar - and can indeed play any 5 fret guitar or bass chart - but there's no need to strum, and there's no 'anchoring'; each key has equal priority.
-Proper keys support is planned for YARG v0.13.0, but in the meantime you can play 5 fret keys charts in guitar mode, and enable the All Taps modifier to remove the need to strum.
+Proper keys support is planned, but in the meantime you can play 5 fret keys charts in guitar mode, and enable the All Taps modifier to remove the need to strum.

 ## Pro
 Two octaves - 25 keys - of a piano keyboard, with color-coded segments for a wide highway.
-Pro keys support is planned for YARG v0.13.0.

 # 🔮 Potential future play modes
 These have no specific timeframe, but are either in the issue tracker or at least under consideration.